 These interviews guide lessons and are unquestionably the most essential aspect of Young Voices.

-A course that employs this textbook should be, at its core, a discussion-based course.
-Tests and examinations are important for assessing students’ knowledge of government structure and voting procedure, but the ideas of this course extend far beyond those two concepts.
-Discussion questions, such as “What would you change about the structure of American government, if anything?” and “Is it important for youth to vote?
-Why or why not?”, frequently appear in the textbook, and teachers should gather the class to discuss these questions in detail.
+A course that employs this resource should be, at its core, a discussion-based course.
+Tests and examinations are important for assessing students’ knowledge of government structure and voting procedures.
+But the ideas of this course extend far beyond those two concepts.
+Discussion questions, such as “What would you change about the structure of American government, if anything?” and “Is it important for young people to vote?
+Why or why not?”, frequently appear in the resource.
+Teachers should gather the class to discuss these questions in detail.

 In general, discussions are most successful when they are dominated by student, rather than teacher, voices.
 Educators should focus on ensuring that the discussion remains focused on the topic at hand, that the discussion continues whenever it comes to a halt, and that all students in the class have the opportunity to share their opinions.